Welcome to Sunderland Recovery College. We wish you a wonderful life.

 This partnership with CNTW ensures that Peer Support remains at the heart of the college’s philosophy—empowering students not only to learn, but to grow through connection, mutual understanding, and shared experience.

 The Recovery College offer a transformative educational environment where individuals facing mental health challenges can explore personal growth, resilience, and community integration.
-One of the most powerful aspects of the college is the journey many students undertake—from learners to active contributors—as volunteers.
+One of the most powerful aspects of the college is the journey many students undertake from learners to active contributors as volunteers

 Voices from the College